pbackx/streamhead/now/index.md

 ---
 id: 3804
 title: What I'm doing now
-date: 2022-12-14
+date: 2024-01-03
 author: Peter Backx
 layout: page
 sidebar_link: true
 ---
-Inspired by [Derek Sivers now page](http://sivers.org/now), here’s what I am doing right now (last update December 2022):
+Inspired by [Derek Sivers now page](http://sivers.org/now), here’s what I am doing right now (last update January 2024):

 * [Working as a freelancer, helping my clients tame their data](https://www.linkedin.com/in/pbackx/).
 * [Reading](https://www.goodreads.com/user/show/37577599-peter-backx).
-My [Dune reading project](http://www.dunenovels.com/) has come to a stop for now.
-The early Brian Herbert books are really hard to get in Dutch and I'm hesitating on whether or not to continue in English.
-In the mean time, I reached my humble reading goal this year of 1 book per year.
+One goal is to read all [Dune novels](http://www.dunenovels.com/).
+I am currently on [The Machine Crusade](https://en.wikipedia.org/wiki/Dune:_The_Machine_Crusade).
+While I can certainly understand the different opinions on the more recent additions to the Dune universe, I am really enjoying this trilogy.
 * Making music.
-I'm still stuck with a lot of inspiration and not much actual finished music.
-[Except for this remix that I'm pretty happy with](https://metapop.com/pete-with-a-p/tracks/dannyboystyles-with-a-tempo-mix/264096).
+My goal for 2024 is to actually release tracks, even if I am not 100% happy with them.
+When something is released, it will be right [here](https://soundcloud.com/pete-with-a-p).
 * [Learning Japanese, 10 minutes a day](https://www.duolingo.com/profile/PeterBackx1).
-It's a very slow process.
+I have also recently taken up WaniKani, since I felt like I was not getting the progress I wanted from Duolingo.
-* Trying to make [Home Assistant](https://www.home-assistant.io/) manage my home energy.
-I'm currently working on an add-on that, I hope, will be functional enough to show off in the first quarter of next year.
+* Building various robots.
+One goal for 2024 is to revive [my Lego sorting project](https://www.streamhead.com/3d%20printing/ai/2021/11/01/deep-learning-lego-sorting.html) one way or the other.
-* My current videogame rotation: Immortals: Fenyx Rising, Fortnite, Fall Guys and Star Citizen.
+* My current videogame rotation: Fortnite, SnowRunner and some random other things.

 ![A clock always pointing to "now"](http://www.streamhead.com/wp-content/uploads/2015/10/D0D60BD6.jpg)